Robert G. Shulman: Career

-Dr. Shulman joined the faculty at Yale University in 1979.
+Shulman joined the faculty at Yale University in 1979.
 He was a Guggenheim Fellow in 1962.
-He is a member of the National Academy of Sciences and the National Institute of Medicine.
+He was a member of the National Academy of Sciences and the National Institute of Medicine.

 To the surprise of his new colleagues, he left the study of biomolecular structure in favor of in vivo pathways.

-Personal life
+Personal life and death

-Shulman is married to Stephanie S. Spangler, and has two surviving sons.
-He turned 100 in 2024.
+Shulman was married to Stephanie S. Spangler, and had two surviving sons.
+He turned 100 on March 3, 2024, and died on January 11, 2026, at the age of 101.